gcfrxbots/rxbot/README.md

 **A:** This is caused by another program using the same hotkeys you have set in RXBot.
 Either close the program(s) with the shared hotkeys, or rebind them.

 **Q:** Is this bot purely for song requests?
-**A:** At the moment, yes.
+**A:** At the moment, song requests are the main priority for RXBot.
 We do plan to add normal commands later on though, so stay tuned!

 **Q:** Why use Google Play Music instead of the more popular Spotify?
 **A:** A while back, Spotify removed their public API, meaning that Spotify integration in any unauthorized program is impossible.
 Google Play Music, on the other hand, does *not* suck, and has a free-to-use public API.